MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

 2) Color Switcher (DIY Design App):

   > Description: App where users can change the color of the background and the foreground to any color of their choosing (this app is like a DIY app).
 The 3 options given to the user are:
-        1) Name: User enters a color by its name (orange, blue, etc) and the colors get changed to that
+        1) Name: User enters a color by its name (orange, blue, etc) and the colors get changed to that.
-        2) Hex: User enters a color by its hex code and the colors get chaged to that
+        2) Hex: User enters a color by its hex code and the colors get chaged to that.
         3) Palette: User selects a color instead of entering it.
-This is done by the magic of a color palette
+This is done by the magic of a color palette.